n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 "Halant,_Consonant_" when processing text runs that are tagged with the `<deva>` script tag and it is known that the font in use supports only the `<dev2>` shaping model.

+Shaping engines may also choose to apply `blwf` substitutions to below-base consonants occuring before the base consonant when it is known that the font in use supports an applicable substitution lookup.

 Shaping engines may also choose to position left-side matras according to the `<deva>` ordering scheme; however, doing so might interfere